 - Provides more flexibility for mixed use buildings.

 - Emulates the Federal Housing Finance Agency’s (FHFA) rules regarding private transfer fees for FHA condo lending.

-- Allows for approved lenders to directly endorse Rural Housing Service (RHS) loans.
+- Allows for approved lenders to directly endorse Rural Housing Service (RHS) loans and car loans.
 You must ask yourself first, What Is an Unsecured Loan?